microsoft/satellite-imagery-labeling-tool/docs/Labeler.md

 All cached data will be **deleted after 30 days** by default (you can adjust this in the `labeler_settings.js` file under `autoSave -> ttl`).
 All data is stored within the end user's browser and is not sent to any servers for security and privacy.

 By default, the app will attempt to cache data using `indexedDB` which provides access to more than enough storage space.
-* If `indexedDB` is disabled or unavailable in the browser, the app will fallback to the `localStorage` API which has a limit of 5MB of storage (roughly enough for 10K simple polygons like building footprints).
+If `indexedDB` is disabled or unavailable in the browser, the app will fallback to the `localStorage` API which has a limit of 5MB of storage (roughly enough for 10K simple polygons like building footprints).

 In most scenarios either of these storage solutions should be sufficient.
 It is possible that given a large area, and using the OSM importer feature, that more than 10K features would be on the map.
-* If `indexedDB` and `localStorage` API's are not accessible in the browser (rare), this auto save feature will be disabled.
+If `indexedDB` and `localStorage` API's are not accessible in the browser (rare), this auto save feature will be disabled.

-> **_NOTE:_** If your browser or browser tab is in private or incognito mode, the cached data **will be lost** when the tab is refreshed or the browser is closed.
+> **Note** that if your browser or browser tab is in private or incognito mode, the cached data **will be lost** when the tab is refreshed or the browser is closed.

 ## Settings